Marcus Camby: Off the court

+Personal life

+Camby lives in Pearland, TX - a suburb of Houston, TX.

 Charitable

-Camby tutored South Hadley students while at UMass, and has been active in charities throughout his career.
+Camby tutored South Hadley students while at UMass, and was active with charities throughout his career.
 He was active with several Denver-area charities as a Nugget.
-As a pro he has also toured Africa with Basketball Without Borders.
+As a pro he also toured Africa with Basketball Without Borders.

 In 1996, Camby established the Cambyland Foundation, a non-profit organization.
 Cambyland partners with school and community organizations to provide opportunities for young people.

 Kidnapping incident

 On April 23, 2001, Camby's mother and two sisters were taken hostage in their own home by Hartford resident Troy Crooms.
-Crooms, who was charged with kidnapping, first-degree sexual assault, burglary and possession of a weapon, held the women at knife-point over an eight-hour-long stand-off with police.
+Crooms, who was charged with kidnapping, first-degree sexual assault, burglary and possession of a weapon, held them at knife-point over an eight-hour-long stand-off with police.
 Camby himself was at the scene with police during the stand-off.
 Crooms eventually pleaded guilty to first-degree sexual assault, second-degree burglary and violating probation.
 After initially facing 95 years in prison, Crooms was sentenced to 18 years in prison.